DeChrigi/artist_image_model2/README.md

 Model V2: This version was my initial draft using a Convolutional Neural Network (CNN), which laid the foundation for subsequent versions.

 Model V4: In this version, I experimented with adding more layers to see if it would improve accuracy.
-However, it had a negative effect, resulting in lower accuracy.
+However, the it didn't impact the accuracy at all.

-Model V5: I reduced the learning rate to mitigate overfitting, which positively impacted the accuracy.
+Model V5: I reduced the learning rate to mitigate overfitting, which resulted in a lower accuracy.

 Model V6: This version utilized a pretrained VGG16 model to which I added my data.
 Ultimately, this model achieved the highest accuracy.